Have you ever wondered what makes some organisations innovative while others use the best available techniques and advice but can’t make it stick?

-It quickly became apparent that finding the science was the easy part, the real challenge was collaborating, adapting and implementing―the everyday activities that make innovation happen.
+It quickly became apparent that finding the science was the easy part; the real challenge was collaborating, adapting and implementing―the everyday activities that make innovation happen.

 I moved on to work with Hargraves Institute, which brings together Australia’s leading innovators, big companies―public, private, manufacturing and service―that share their secrets and create a “collective wisdom”.

 While many members had made huge strides, it seemed that they also struggled with momentum… how to keep the innovation rolling in every day.
 These companies have great strategies for innovation and have successfully introduced new products through teams and new product development.
 They have tried the best practice tools, processes and leadership training.
 They’ve had breakthrough ideas.
-They’ve used idea management systems and creativity sessions, they’ve introduced collaborative working and innovation hubs but they still hadn’t found the secret sauce―that magic that transforms the whole organisation.
+They’ve used idea management systems and creativity sessions, they’ve introduced collaborative working and innovation hubs, but they still hadn’t found the secret sauce―that magic that transforms the whole organisation.

-Over the years I’ve successfully used competencies, tools, processes, techniques, systems and strategies, but something is still missing.
+Over the years, I’ve successfully used competencies, tools, processes, techniques, systems, and strategies, but something is still missing.

-I don’t know for sure, but my hunch is that it lies within the individual employee.
+My hunch is that it lies within the individual employee.
 When push comes to shove, nothing will work over the long term unless the individual employee—operator, manager or leader—wants it to work, sees the benefit for themselves and feels confident that they can contribute.

 Innovation Mindset is the secret sauce that can enhance any work activity and has the potential to transform your organisation.